 Hardtail Vs. Full-Suspension: Which Better for Beginners?

-Practically you will be forced to learn the hard way what are the best lines to ride on trails and what is the proper speed on which you should ride.
+Practically you will be forced to learn the hard way what are the best lines to ride on trails and what is the proper speed at which you should ride.

 After you have the basic trail riding skills and you have a good idea of what kind of riding style you enjoy, you can consider upgrading to a full-suspension mountain bike which will be more able to handle the challenges that come with more technical trails.